X Factor Indonesia season 3

-X Factor Indonesia is an Indonesian television music competition to find new singing talent; the winner of which receives a 1 billion rupiahs, cars, motorcycles and recording contract with Hits Records.
-The third season aired on 13 December 2021 and is produced by RCTI in-house production and Fremantle Indonesia.
-Robby Purba resumes his role as the host of the show alongside returning judges Rossa, while Afgan, Ahmad Dhani and Bebi Romeo is replaced by Anang Hermansyah, Bunga Citra Lestari, Ariel "Noah" and Judika.
+The third season of X Factor Indonesia aired on 13 December 2021 and is produced by RCTI in-house production and Fremantle Indonesia.
+Robby Purba resumes his role as the host of the show alongside returning judges Rossa, while Afgan, Ahmad Dhani and Bebi Romeo is replaced by Anang Hermansyah, Bunga Citra Lestari, Ariel "Noah", and Judika.
+The winner of this season received 1 billion rupiahs, an all-new car and motorcycle units, and a recording contract with Hits Records.

-The competition was won by 24-year-old Alvin Jonathan, and Bunga Citra Lestari emerged as the winning mentor for the first time.
-It's also the first time in history for a contestant from the "Boys" category to win the show.
-This season was also making the history, due to Rossa, who was the two time X Factor Indonesia winning mentor, and also mentor of this season's Girls category failed for the hattrick winning, after Maysha Jhuan's elimination in the Grand Final.
+The competition was won by 24-year-old Alvin Jonathan, with Bunga Citra Lestari emerging as the winning mentor, ending Rossa's winning streak in the previous two seasons.
+It's Bunga's first win as a mentor and the first win for a contestant from the 'Boys' category.

 Judges and hosts

 Robby Purba was the first cast member confirmed to return for the third season in July 2021 based on his Instagram post.
 Later, it was officially announced in X Factor Indonesia's official social media as same as 35th Robby's birthday date at July 25, 2021.

 At October 19, 2021 a spoiler video showed at social media that Rossa return for her third season, with another new judges such as Anang Hermansyah, Ariel "Noah", Bunga Citra Lestari, and Judika.
 Later, it was officially announced in X Factor Indonesia's official social media at November 5, 2021.